 10. For a discussion of Howard’s story about his “warning” cablegram, see Addendum in ‘Roy W. Howard in Brest, Part Two’ on this website.

 11. In Roy W. Howard to Fred C. Cook, December 11, 1918.
-(Roy Howard Papers) Howard told Fred.
-C. Cook “I had expected to sail for France on the 14th but a crush of local affairs has made it necessary for me to postpone my trip until after the holidays.”
-In Howard’s Papers only two documents are listed for the whole of 1919, neither being to or from Paris.
+Howard told Cook “I had expected to sail for France on the 14th but a crush of local affairs has made it necessary for me to postpone my trip until after the holidays.”
+(Roy Howard Papers) In Howard’s Papers only two documents are listed for the whole of 1919, neither being to or from Paris.

 12. J. A. Morris, Deadline Every Minute, p116.
 (Note 9)